microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/application-post-calls.md

 ## Examples

-### Example 1: Create peer-to-peer VoIP calls with service- media
+### Example 1: Create a peer-to-peer VoIP call with service-hosted media

 > **Note:** This call needs the Calls.Initiate.All permission.